Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

 2. The Buddha explained that our lives are based on such an illusion on a grand scale.
 Even though we know that a magic show is based on an illusion, we would NEVER think of “pleasures in life” to arise from a “magic act”; the illusion is that good.
 It takes the efforts of a Bodhisatta through an incredible number of lives to figure that out.

 • It is not easy to uncover that “trick,” i.e., how the mind gets that distorted perception in the first place.
 Understanding it may take an effort, but it is worth the effort.
 The background material needed is in the first post of “Sotapanna Stage via Understanding Perception (Saññā).”
-I will include at the end of this post.
+I will include it at the end of this post.

 The “Grand Magician”